PsychNeuro/ed1/book/glossary.md

 #### arousal
 refers to the overall level of activation of the brain, as along the continuum between sleep and wakefulness, and different levels of alertness and engagement.

+#### attention
+is the focusing of cognitive processing on a subset of information, to the exclusion of other things.
+In the brain, it emerges through +inhibitory +interneurons that drive a competitive dynamic over the very limited capacity of attention, and a combination of bottom-up (from the sensory inputs) and top-down (from internal states and goals) signals that help shape what is attended to.

 #### axon
 is the output side of the +neuron that propagates the +action-potential.
 Longer-range axons have +myelin sheaths that act like the insulation on a wire to speed the propagation of these signals.